peytonc/factor/README.md

 Triples (PPTs)** with linear factor-state vectors.
 Each tree node is encoded as a state vector `v = [p^2, q^2, a]^T`, and the three Berggren generators are realized as integer matrices **A**, **B**, **C** acting on `v`.
-The research goal is to locate the node whose odd leg equals a known semiprime `a_target` whose factors are unknown, using only shallow tree search plus modular and differential structure.
+The research goal is to locate the node whose odd leg equals a known semiprime `a_target` whose factors are unknown.

 > **Symbol reference:** every variable used across the repository is defined once in
 > [`docs/glossary.md`](docs/glossary.md).
 Theorem and proof files reference it instead